 On Monday, Feb.
 10, the Office of the United States Trade Representative (USTR) announced a change to the rules for designation of countries to be considered as “developing or least-developed” for the purposes of application of its domestic Subsidies and Countervailing Duty Law, leading to the loss of such special treatment by over a dozen of countries, including Brazil, China and India.

 Under multilateral rules, countervailing duties cannot be applied against subsidies deemed “de minimis”, which the U.S. defines as usually constituting up to 1% of the total value of the imported products.
 For countries considered as “developing”, this minimal threshold doubles to 2%.
-Multilateral rules also do not allow imposing countervailing duties against imports deemed “negligible”, generally understood in the U.S. as constituting up to 3% of total import value– for developing countries, this negligible volume threshold increases to 4%.
+Multilateral rules also do not allow imposing countervailing duties against imports deemed “negligible”, generally understood in the U.S. as constituting up to 3% of total import value1 – for developing countries, this negligible volume threshold increases to 4%.

 This amendment to the rules therefore reduces the thresholds for imposition of countervailing duties against imports from those countries that were excluded from the list – those changes only affect the list applicable to the countervailing duty law and does not does not affect other preferential programs such as the Generalized System of Preferences (GSP).